ehmicky/modern-errors/README.md

 export const BaseError = ModernError.subclass('BaseError', options)
 ```

-- Any error of a specific class (and all its subclasses): second argument to
+- Any error of a specific class (and its subclasses): second argument to
   [`ErrorClass.subclass()`](#options-1)

 ```js